Logo Voyage

 An undergraduate degree or ESL accreditation is essential for most desirable positions.
 Interviews for English schools belonging to one of the larger chains would usually be held in the applicant's home country.

-The JET Programme (Japan Exchange and Teaching) offers young university graduates a chance to teach in Japan.
+The JET Programme (Japan Exchange and Teaching) offers university graduates a chance to teach in Japan.
 The program is run by the Japanese government but your employer would typically be a local Board of Education who assigns you to one or more public schools, often deep in the countryside.
-No Japanese skills or formal teaching qualifications are required and your airfare is provided.
-Pay is slightly better than the language schools and, unlike at such a school, if you have a serious problem with your employer you can appeal to the JET program people for help.
-The JET program also has a small number of positions for international relations or sports coordinators, although these require some Japanese ability.
+No Japanese skills or formal teaching qualifications are required and your airfare is provided, plus a return airfare back home for every full year of your contract you fulfill.
+Pay is slightly better than the language schools and, unlike at such a school, you will have JET program contacts and co-ordinators to help you with any problems.
+These are invaluable because of the assistance they provide relating to paying bills, opening bank, telephone and internet accounts, and buying a car.
+Housing is provided for you (usually furnished flats near the school) and the rent is nominal.
+The program also has a small number of positions for international relations or sports coordinators, although these require some Japanese ability.

 Foreigners with postgraduate education may be able to find jobs teaching English (or even other subjects) at Japanese universities, which offer better pay and working conditions than the eikaiwa industry.